 Teaching English online is becoming very popular.
 It’s a great way to move abroad without the stress of lining up a job first.
 You could even bounce around different countries until you find one you like, earning money along the way.
 Aside from traveling, it provides the opportunity to simply work from home.

-Currently, the pay is $7-9 USD per class with the potential to earn a $2 bonus per class.
-That makes the earning potential $11 per class.
-Classes are 25 minutes each, scheduled in 30-minute time slots because you have to put in feedback for the parents when the class is finished.
-The extra 5 minutes gives you time to do this while the class is still fresh in your mind.
+Each class you teach is 25 minutes long.
+Classes are scheduled in 30-minute time slots because you have to leave feedback for the parents when the class is finished.
+The extra five minutes gives you time to do this while the class is still fresh in your mind.

-VIPKID ScheduleYou set your own schedule and the parents book the teachers.
-You will make a profile for yourself that has all your information plus a VIPKID teacher bio that you write and a video the parents can watch.
+You set your own schedule, and the parents book the teachers.
+You will make an online teacher profile that has all of your information plus a VIPKid teacher bio that you write and a video that the parents can watch.

-VIPKID Peak HoursAs the kids you’ll tutor are school-age, VIPKID happens after school.
-The peak times for classes are from 6pm-10pm Beijing time every day as well as 9am-10pm (all day) Saturday and Sunday.
+As the kids you’ll tutor are school-age, VIPKid happens after school.
+The peak times for classes are from around 6 pm to 9 pm Beijing time every day.
 Beijing time is 13 hours ahead of Eastern Standard Time (EST) and 12 hours ahead during Daylight Savings Time (EDT).
-This is what the time looks like in different time zones….
+This is what the peak times look like in different time zones:

 On the weekends and in July and August, you have the option to teach more hours as the kids are not in school.

-The Pros and ConsI believe that the pros seriously outweigh the cons when working for VIPKID, but I want to give you an honest snapshot of all the ups and downs of the job.
+I believe that the pros seriously outweigh the cons when working for VIPKid, but I want to give you an honest snapshot of all the ups and downs of the job.

 Working for VIPKid is also fun.
 You get to bring in toys and other props, make silly voices, sing songs, and play games.
 Happy kids = happy parents = happy company.
-As a teacher, you play a big part in keeping that harmony.
+As a teacher, you play a big part in maintaining that harmony.